mhrons/mhrons.github.io/docs/pv_smooth.md

 We specify the prediction error by 2 OLAP dimensions:

 - Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter **smooth_int** [minute].
 The shorter this interval, the steeper the smoothing effect rises towards predicted future.
 - Standard deviation of the random prediction error **SE** (a dimensionless parameter).
-A random value is superimposed to each future GI value.
+A random value is superimposed onto each "future" GI value.
 This error is re-generated after passing each 6-minute interval of prediction.
-The impact of random error on GI~f~(t+Δt) is statistically cumulated over interval Δt (Δt is obviously greater than 6 minutes).
+The impact of random error on GI~f~(t+Δt) is statistically cumulated over interval Δt (obviously greater than 6 minutes).

 In this report, we simulate the GI~f~ predictors with two different accuracies: